Feeds:

 Archive for the ‘Education’ Category

-Ah.
-Reasoned and intelligent discourse from Fox News.
-Wait.
-What?
 I was as shocked as anyone.
 Shep Smith and Napolitano remain the only two sane voices in a loud bowling alley of troglodytes.
 More transparency now, please.

 Read Full Post »